Field data (Drupal and CSV)

 Base fields are basic node properties, shared by all content types.
 The base fields you can include in your CSV file are:

-• title: This field is required for all rows in your CSV for the create task.
+task.
 Optional for the 'update' task.
 Drupal limits the title's length to 255 characters,unless the Node Title Length contrib module is installed.
-If that module is installed, you can set the maximum allowed title length using the max_node_title_length configuration setting.
+If that module is installed, you can set the maximum allowed title length using themax_node_title_length

-• langcode: The language of the node.
+: The language of the node.
 Optional.
 If included, use one of Drupal's language codes as values (common values are 'en', 'fr', and 'es'; the entire list can be seen here.
-If absent, Drupal sets the value to the default value for your content type.
+If absent, Drupal sets the value to the default value for your content type.uid

-• uid: The Drupal user ID to assign to the node and media created with the node.
-Optional.
-Only available in create tasks.
-If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).
+tasks.
+If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).created

-• created: The timestamp to use in the node's "created" attribute and in the "created" attribute of the media created with the node.
+: The timestamp to use in the node's "created" attribute and in the "created" attribute of the media created with the node.
 Optional, but if present, it must be in format 2020-11-15T23:49:22+00:00 (the +00:00 is the difference to Greenwich time/GMT).
-If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).
+If you are creating paged/compound objects from directories, this value is applied to the parent's children (if you are creating them using the page/child-level metadata method, these fields must be in your CSV metadata).published

-• published: Whether or not the node (and all accompanying media) is published.
-If present in add_media tasks, will override parent node's published value.
-Values in this field are either 1 (for published) or 0 (for unpublished).
-The default value for this field is defined within each Drupal content type's (and media type's) configuration, and may be determined by contrib modules such as Workflow.
+(for unpublished).
+The default value for this field is defined within each Drupal content type's (and media type's) configuration, and may be determined by contrib modules such as Workflow.promote

 Content type-specific fields